Azure/azure-quickstart-templates/.github/PULL_REQUEST_TEMPLATE.md

 ### Best Practice Checklist
 Check these items before submitting a PR...
+See the Contribution Guide for the full detail: https://github.com/Azure/azure-quickstart-templates/blob/master/1-CONTRIBUTION-GUIDE/README.md

 + uri's compatible with all clouds (Stack, China, Government)
 + Staged artifacts use _artifactsLocation & _artifactsLocationSasToken